Super-Rehab: a Novel Approach to Treat Atrial Fibrillation (SuRe-AF)

 The modifiable cardiovascular (CV) risk factors that increase both CV risk and the frequency of its various forms of disease also impact the development and progression of AF.
 In addition, patients with multiple CV risk factors are at enhanced risk of both poorer long-term outcomes and earlier failures of traditional rhythm-control strategies.

-This RCT study will involve patients who have described symptomatic AF such that their treating team have elected a rhythm-control strategy (i.e. a combination of anti-arrhythmic therapy ± a referral for a direct current (DC) cardioversion and/or an ablation) who are also overweight (body mass index [BMI] ≥27kg/m2).
+This RCT study will involve patients who have described symptomatic AF such that their treating team have elected for a rhythm-control strategy (i.e. a combination of anti-arrhythmic therapy ± a referral for a direct current (DC) cardioversion and/or an ablation) who are also overweight (body mass index [BMI] ≥27kg/m2).
 The BMI criterion acts as a marker of CV risk that may respond to a lifestyle intervention, which has proved sensitive in other studies.

 Participants will be randomised to either Super Rehab and Usual Care or to continue Usual Care only.
 Super Rehab includes a combination of 1:1 supervised high-intensity exercise, dietary advice sessions and 3-monthly clinical reviews to optimise CV risk factor management.
 The whole programme lasts 12 months.
 Participants in both arms will undergo imaging, fitness, clinical tests (including blood tests), and complete questionnaires on four occasions during the study.